How is prostate cancer diagnosed?

 Other information in a biopsy report

-Along with the grade of the cancer (if it is present), the pathologist's report also often contains other pieces of information that may give a better idea of the scope of the cancer.
+Along with the grade of the cancer (if it is present), the pathologist’s report also often contains other pieces of information that can give a better idea of the scope of the cancer.
 These can include:

-- Whether the cancer is on one side (left or right) of the prostate or both sides (bilateral)
+- the cancer is on one side (left or right) of the prostate or both sides (bilateral)

 Sometimes when the pathologist looks at the prostate cells under the microscope, they don’t look cancerous, but they’re not quite normal, either.
 These results are often reported as suspicious.